 To the north is the lush Khao Sok National Park made up of islands and towering rock formations emerging from the waters of Cheow Lan Lake.
 Bird watchers can discover more than 300 rare bird species and other unique wildlife in the region.
-This lake can be reached easily as a day trip as it’s only two hours drive from Khao Lak.
+This lake can be reached easily as a day trip as it’s only two hours drive.
 But it is recommended to consider staying overnight in a floating bungalow to fully take in the exquisite surroundings.

 Nang Thong Beach